wangzhenj321/CSharp-Manual/#if.md

 When the C# compiler encounters an #if directive, followed eventually by an #endif directive, it will compile the code between the directives only if the specified symbol is defined.
-Unlike C and C++, you cannot assign a numeric value to a symbol; the #if statement in C# is Boolean and only tests whether the symbol has been defined or not.
+Unlike C and C++, you cannot assign a numeric value to a symbol; **the #if statement in C# is Boolean and only tests whether the symbol has been defined or not**.
 For example,

 ```C#
 #define DEBUG